What to Measure and How to Track the Most Important Sales Metrics

 Therefore, when the Outbound salesperson takes an MQL generated by pre-sales, it does not automatically become an SQL.

-This lead will only be considered a qualified sales lead if it requests a proposal.
-If your company does not work with proposals and has a pricing page, this would be the moment when the prices would be presented to check if this lead is interested in evolving the negotiation.
+This lead will be considered qualified only if it requests a proposal.
+If your company does not work with proposals and has a pricing page, this would be the moment to present the prices and see whether the lead is interested in advancing the negotiation.

 Opportunity